Go to main content

 The 38-page study “EU climate policy between economic opportunities and fiscal risks” and the 49-page impulse paper “Investing in the Green Deal” are available for free download below.

 The macroeconomic impacts of climate action and the future of EU’s climate funding.
-Join us for this webinar.
+This webinar has been postponed.
+Date not confirmed.

 Format